For the first time, scientists were able to accurately measure the mass of the human chromosome.

 The Diamond Light Source has already appeared on the pages of Futuroprossimo.it, two years ago.
-On that occasion, the powerful instrument was able to "read" the content of ancient papyri of Herculaneum still closed.
+On that occasion, the powerful instrument was able to "read" the contents of ancient papyri of Herculaneum still closed.

 The masses of the chromosome turned out to be significantly higher than expected (about 20 times higher than the DNA contained in them).
 Depends on what?
 There is additional mass from other elements within the chromosome, the researchers say.
 Unknown elements, yet to be discovered.

 The chromosome weighs 242 picograms

 “It is the first time we have been able to precisely measure the masses of the chromosome,” says the biophysicist Ian Robinson from University College London.

 Our measurement suggests that the 46 chromosomes in each of our cells weigh 242 picograms (trillionths of a gram).
 It is much heavier than we expectedassimo, indicates an excess mass.
 A mass at the moment inexplicable.

 Chromosomes are small packets of DNA filiform that can be found in the cell nuclei of living organisms.